A Quick and Easy Psychedelic Integration Journal

-I want my clients to have a helpful and effective psychedelic integration journaling practice that is also simple enough to use if there are still a little elevated.
+You want to have a helpful and effective psychedelic integration journaling practice that is also simple enough to use if you are still a little elevated.

 There can always be deep, questions to be asked and powerful insights to be had, but sometimes we just need to get some things out.
 We often have a lot to say, a lot of new information, and without a very good structure to organize it.

-So to begin with, all I want to know is:
+So to begin with, all we need to know is:

 - What did you see?